ContainerSolutions/registry-tooling/README.md

 It will not currently configure a storage backend; please take a look at the config files to see how to do this.

 The script has been tested with [minikube](https://github.com/kubernetes/minikube) and GCE clusters.
+Docker for Mac is _not_ currently supported; any help with getting this working would be appreciated.
+Note that Mac minikube users can use the minikube VM which will work (see below).

 WARNING: This will do funky stuff like edit /etc/hosts.
 It will warn before doing this, but please be aware that it could break things.
 If you want to get a